 POWER+ICE FOOD HALL

-The Power+Ice Food Hall is about to break ground in the Argenta Plaza and plans to serve as a launch pad for six restaurant concepts offering a wide range of variety and quality cuisines focused on authenticity and freshness.
+The Power+Ice Food Hall is about to break ground in the new Argenta Plaza with plans to launch a Full Craft Bar and eight restaurant concepts offering a wide range of variety and quality cuisines focused on authenticity and freshness.
 The upscale eatery will showcase the sights, smells, sounds, and tastes of an array of cuisines made in open kitchens where the art of cooking is on display.
-The open air hub owns/manages the bar and beverage offerings allowing the restaurateurs/chef partners to focus solely on their 5-20 item menu, eliminating the burden of running an entire restaurant thus reducing the cost of entry.

 LOOKING FOR A FEW GOOD CHEFS